bbrownekianda/docs/getting-started/plan_process.md

 To plan a solution, you could use Microsoft Office Tools or other preferred program or method to chart out what you need.
 Each heading will guide through what you need to consider.

+If you already have a process workflow mapped out, you can go straight to [designing and building in Kianda.

 ## Design ##